-You have the right to make a formal complaint to Marshall University or submit a report to the police.
-Go to www.marshall.edu/titleix for more information about making a complaint and available academic, workplace, and other support measures.
+You have the right to make a formal complaint to Marshall University and/or to submit a report to the police.
+Go to www.marshall.edu/ titleix for more information about making a report and available academic, workplace, and other support measures.